mamysa/gRPC-Playground/README.md

 proto3 specification for `4-key-value-store-v2` example is listed below.
 Only two changes from specification of `3-key-value-store` are 1. the addition of another `int64` field and 2. addition of operator to act on inputs.

+If `ASSIGN` operator is provided then only `val1` is stored in the key-value store.

 ```
 enum Operator {
 		ASSIGN = 0;